Teero29/HomeAutomationPrototype/README.md

 The code provided in BT_v2.ino lets us write(send) and read(receive) data through bluetooth on an arduino.

 # 3. Using bluetooth on a Raspberry Pi (in Python)

+The BT.py file gives an example of retrieving data through bluetooth in python.
+There are many other examples.
+We will use this method because we will be working with Flash and sqlite.
+Refer to the the Final Example for a precise use-case of the program.